Im-0xea/ibranching/README.md

 looks best with a smaller tab size, using spaces as tabs is supported by a special flag but not recommended.

-displaying tabs and spaces is strongly recommended as any inproper indentation will completly break your code
+displaying tabs and spaces is strongly recommended as any improper indentation will completly break your code

 typically the syntax highlighting of the language works if forced